Purpose

 The new Educational Centre with a maximum capacity of 200 people will find its place in the premises of the former Cinema for Demanding Audience.
 It will be an independent space with its own entrance focusing on music, theatre and art workshops for schools and the general public.
 It will also be possible to use this space for short-term rentals.

-The mission of the present theatre hall, where approximately fifty evening performances and dozens of morning performances for schools take place every year, should be maintained.
+The mission of the present theatre hall, where approximately fifty evening performances and dozens of morning performances for schools took place every year, will be maintained.

 The Art Cinema will be transformed into a commercial conference hall with a capacity of up to 200 seats.